2024 U-Haul Truck Rental Review

 For local moves, U-Haul charges $0.99 per mile.
 For long-distance moves, we’ve calculated that U-Haul’s rates average out to about $1.60 per mile.
 This long-distance rate is based on our own pricing research, not any official rate listed by U-Haul.

-U-Haul only lets customers that are 18 years old or older rent moving trucks.
+U-Haul only lets customers who are 18 years old or older rent moving trucks.
 For trailers, you only need to be 16 years old to rent.
 U-Haul requires renters to provide a valid driver’s license before they rent moving equipment.8

 Kind of.
 U-Haul advertises that a 10-foot truck starts at $19.95 per day for a local move, though it doesn’t advertise if larger trucks have higher daily rates.
-For long-distance moves, U-Haul calculates how many days you will need to drive to your new home, then lets you rent the truck for those days.
+For long-distance moves, U-Haul calculates how many days you will need to drive to your new home, and then lets you rent the truck for those days.
 If you go over that time allotment, you’ll be charged late fees.

 U-Haul’s cancellation policy

-Our recommendation
+Our recommendation on U-Haul

 U-Haul certainly isn’t the best moving truck rental company.
 The company’s customer reviews alone prove that.
 However, U-Haul’s rates are nothing to cry about, and the company’s huge selection of services make it a competitive option for any move.
 Additionally, the company’s wide availability means it might be your best choice if it’s your only option in some areas.